I hope you enjoy this blog post.

 A name that doesn’t particularly need introducing, Picasso and his artwork has been in the public eye for generations now and quite rightly so.
 Les Femmes d’Alger took on Picasso’s distinct style and was a cubist reimagining of Eugène Delacroix’s 1834 painting The Women of Algiers in their Apartment.
 Part of a series of paintings and drawings, ‘Version O’ sold in 2013 for a record $179.4m at auction to the former Qatari prime minister, Hamad bin Jassim bin Jaber Al Thani.

-With bright hues, Cubist perfection and the age-old muse, the female nude, this broke records at the time of its sale.
-It’s a firm favourite and has appeared in many of the artist’s major retrospectives.
+With bright hues, Cubist perfection and the age-old muse, the female nude, this painting broke records at the time of its sale, making it the most expensive painting in the world that year, and one of the most expensive paintings in the world as of 2021 – 2022.
+It’s a firm favorite and has appeared in many of the artist’s major retrospectives.
 The painting was part of a 15-work series Picasso created in 1954-55, all marked with the letters A to O.

 Date of sale: May 11, 2015